ehlesp/smallab-k8s-pve-guide/G042 - System update 01 ~ Considerations.md

 Ideally, you want to update as soon as possible, specially when dealing with security patches or version upgrades.
 You may think that this procedure could be automated (scheduled with a `cron` script, for instance), but that's a dangerous proposition.

 Before applying any update, you need to evaluate what it does.
-It's just a library update?, or maybe it changes the software's behaviour, or it could be a major version change.
+It's just a library update?, or maybe it changes the software's behavior, or it could be a major version change.
 Also, you need to be aware of the indirect implications of updating a system.
 For instance, you'll need to stop all your VMs before you can apply the updates to the Proxmox VE system that runs them.

 Therefore, you'll need to plan the updates of the different software layers running in your system.
 You'll have to take into account what services you're running, when and for how long you can afford your system to be down, and also how recent your backups are in case you need them.